 Prebiotics are the dietary fiber that nourish probiotics.
 Essentially, they’re food for good bacteria.
 High-fibre foods like asparagus, bananas, green onions, garlic, soybeans and artichokes contain prebiotics.
 However, most people don’t eat enough of these foods consistently to realize their benefits.
 Studies have found that prebiotic fibres can support weight management by promoting satiety (improving the feeling of fullness), while also supporting regular bowel movements and improving the bioavailability of minerals.

-Taking a prebiotic and probiotic in combination supplement, known as a synbiotic, is a good way to get the benefits f0r weight management as well as gut and immune health.
+Taking a prebiotic and probiotic combination, such as Pro+ Synbiotic, is a good way to get the benefits f0r weight management as well as gut and immune health.

 3) Use the Glycemic Index when making menus

 Research has found that a lack of sleep increases the levels of a hormone called ghrelin, which is involved in appetite regulation.
 Increased ghrelin levels can increase appetite.
 Levels of another human, called human growth hormone (HGH), are reduced when we don’t get enough sleep.
 HGH is involved in regulating metabolism, so when levels are lowered, this can reduce metabolism.
-In one study, participants who slept five hours per night were 73% more likely to become obese than those getting seven to nine nightly hours of sleep.
+In a study of over 8000 people, those who slept five hours per night were 73% more likely to become obese than those getting seven to nine nightly hours of sleep.
 So for better appetite and weight control, don’t skimp on sleep.
 Lack of sleep also affects our ability to make good dietary decisions…snacking on unhealthy foods and binging.

-Incorporating these simple strategies into your daily life can make a big difference in how you feel and also go a long way in helping to support a healthy body weight.
+Incorporating these simple strategies into your daily life can make a big difference in how you feel and help support a healthy body weight.